A+

 Cost Of Living Quick Facts

-• Palm Springs housing is equal to the national average
+• Palm Springs housing is 1% higher than the national average

 • Florida general sales tax is 18% higher than the national average